ChenMing456/UserCenter-UI/readme.txt

 >npm start

-> grunt build:angular
+> grunt build:appstore
-to build the 'angular' folder
+to build the 'appstore' folder